Travel to the UK during Covid-19: What you need to know before you go

-(CNN) — If you're planning a trip to the UK, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to the UK, here's what you'll need to know and expect if you want to visit during the global Covid-19 pandemic.

 The basics

-The UK has seen one of the highest number of deaths from Covid-19 in the world.
+The United Kingdom has seen one of the highest number of deaths from Covid-19 in the world.
 Despite being the first country globally to start a vaccination scheme, it is still in the grip of a deadly second wave.
 A new variant, said to be much more infectious, has been discovered in the UK, meaning that many countries canceled air links right before Christmas 2020.
+Currently, it's open to visitors from everywhere except a handful of countries in sub-Saharan Africa, plus Mauritius and the Seychelles.

+However, there's not much to do right now, since the country is in full lockdown since January 4.

 What's on offer

 In London, the UK has one of the world's greatest cities.
-But beyond the architectural marvels and nightlife of the capital, there is much to explore -- the rugged peaks of the Scottish Highlands, distant Welsh lakes, and the wide sweep of Cornish beaches, for starters, plus historic towns and cities such as Bath, Oxford and Harrogate.
+But beyond the architectural marvels and nightlife of the capital, there is much to explore -- the rugged peaks of the Scottish Highlands, distant Welsh lakes and the wide sweep of Cornish beaches, for starters, plus historic towns and cities such as Bath, Oxford and Harrogate.

 Who can go

 The UK's four nations have each implemented different travel restrictions.
-England has a "travel corridor" scheme which allows visitors from countries on its list (which is updated weekly) to skip quarantine.
+England has a "travel corridor" scheme that allows visitors from countries on its list (which is updated weekly) to skip quarantine.
 However, the majority of countries on the list are those with low case numbers, which do not allow UK residents to visit, so flights are few and far between.

+As of January 7, visitors from South Africa, Namibia, Zimbabwe, Botswana, Eswatini, Zambia, Malawi, Lesotho, Mozambique, Angola, Seychelles and Mauritius will not be admitted because a new variant of the virus.
+UK residents traveling from these destinations will be allowed, but must quarantine for 10 days on arrival alongside all members of their families.
+The measures have been put in place for an initial two weeks.

-All other visitors must quarantine for 10 days on arrival.
+All other visitors must quarantine for 10 days on arrival, though if you are staying with UK residents, the rest of the household does not need to.

 The Welsh, Scottish and Northern Irish governments operate similar schemes, although countries on their exemption lists aren't necessarily the same as England's.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 7.